UM-Bridge/workshop/README.md

 Registration is available through the [registration form](https://forms.gle/ndMiRwB7mpiLxrpM8), up to the limit of 50 participants.

+## Introduction session

+We will have a short session where each participant may (optionally) introduce themselves and say a few words about their research interests and current projects.
+This is supposed to help in finding interesting discussion partners.
+If you'd like to participate and show something, please send me up to 3 PDF slides until Saturday (Dec.
+10); I will compile them in a single document to avoid delays in between.

 ## Prerequisites

 For practical exercises, you will need working installations of